exasol/public-knowledgebase/Database-Features/syntax-error-found-in-connection-string-in-a-exa-connection-with-a-jdbc-connection-string.md

 > [!CAUTION]
 > [Code: 0, SQL State: 42636]  ETL-4211: Connection from n12 to external EXASolution at jdbc:exa:192.168.6.6..7 failed.
 [Syntax error found in connection string.]
 (Session: 1836541654066528257)

-## Explanation:
+## Explanation

 You can choose the the database source among an Exasol connection (EXA), a native connection to an Oracle database (ORA), or a JDBC connection to any database (JDBC).

 In the example above the database source is EXA and not JDBC.
 The "EXA" connection type refers to Exasol's native, high-performance protocol specifically designed for data transfer between two Exasol databases whereas jdbc:exa: is the prefix that you use in Java applications to indicate a connection to an Exasol database using JDBC.

 In the example above a JDBC connection string is passed to a native EXA connection.
 Thus the (Exa)-driver recognize invalid syntax $\textsf{\color{red}{jdbc:exa:}}$ in the connection string.

 ## Solution